00cpxxx/vinegar/README.md

 # vinegar
-A collection of rotten wine-patches
+A collection of rotten wine-patches.

+Should not be used by anyone.